 Students are not allowed to audit courses at American Sentinel University.

 American University does not utilize pass/fail grades in courses for academic credit.
-In American Sentinel’s project-based master’s programs, students do not earn grades, but earn mastery when they complete a competency area according to scoring rubrics.
+In American Sentinel’s course-based competency master’s programs, students do not earn grades, but earn mastery when they complete a competency area according to scoring rubrics.

 Certain academic actions may be appealed, including: